pooja-bhavani/signoz-temporal-track/README.md

 /mcp
 ```

-**If you find any error while running the MCP part run this and then re-run the above commands again**
+**If you find any error while running the MCP part run this and then re-run the MCP section commands again**

 Kill existing tunnel
 ```